QuickBooks Blog

 Garnishments and court-ordered withholdings

-If an employee has some legal need to pay a fine or other court-mandated withholding, an employer may be required to garnish wages on their behalf.
+If an employee has a legal need to pay a fine or other court-mandated withholding, an employer may be required to garnish wages on their behalf.
 You have to comply with these orders to help the authority recover unpaid debt.

 Health insurance